 Being reptile(49), Leopard geckos are ectothermic(68) (relying on external heat sources to keep their body temperature at a suitable level) and poikilothermic(68) (having a variable body temperature).
 The recommended environmental temperature range for Leopard geckos is 25–30 ºC / 77–86 ºF(23) with a drip of about 8 ºC / 46 ºF in the evenings.

 Heat sources are popularly connected to thermostats to control temperatures better.
-As with UV lighting, incandescent heat sources should not be filtered through glass and plastic, as it can have a magnifying effect which can cause lethal temperatures.
+As with UV lighting, incandescent heat sources should not be filtered through glass and plastic, as they can have a magnifying effect that can cause lethal temperatures.

 The substrate (or bedding) is what is placed on the floor of the enclosure.
 Although natural substrates tend to be more aesthetically pleasing, their use is often met with ingestion and subsequent impactions and obstructions.